 A review shall be undertaken when the Board changes its composition or upon the appointment of any new director(s).
+An annual fit and proper assessment will be conducted for all directors at the time of the June board meeting each year.
 A review by the Swedish FSA is carried out on new directors.